 Here’s how to remove a stripped screw using the steel wool method:

-Remember, using a pair of pliers to finish the job will be quicker and should remove the screw effectively, but it can cause damage to plywood and chip away some of the surrounding area.
+Remember, using a pair of pliers to finish the job will be quicker and should remove the screw effectively, but it can cause damage to plywood and chip away some of the surrounding areas.
 Use with caution if you don’t want to damage the wood product.
-If you don’t have steel wool available, you can try using sand or an abrasive cleaning powder/liquid instead.
+If you don’t have steel wool available, use sand or an abrasive cleaning powder/liquid instead.

-Another method to remove a stripped screw from wood is to gently hammer your screwdriver into the stripped head to firmly insert it into the groove.
-Once inserted, you should be able to unscrew as normal to remove it from the wood.
+Another method to remove a stripped screw from wood is to gently hammer your screwdriver into the stripped head to insert it into the groove firmly.
+Once inserted, you should be able to unscrew as usual to remove it from the wood.

 What you’ll need: